lime-j/RDNet/README.md

 ```

 # Testing
 The checkpoint for the main network is available at https://checkpoints.mingjia.li/rdnet.pth ; while the model for cls_model is at https://checkpoints.mingjia.li/cls_model.pth .
 Please put the cls_model.pth under "pretrained" folder.

 ```python
 python3 test_sirs.py --icnn_path <path to the main checkpoint> --resume
 ```
 # Training

 The training script / data preprocessing script is released.
 Just use ``train.py`` to train the model.
+The pretrained focalnet backbone is in https://checkpoints.mingjia.li/focal.pth

 ```python
 python3 train.py